josefsbreakfast/Polaris-Protocol/⚗️_Apothecary/🌡️_Constitutions/❤️_Sanguine_Constitutions/🪩_social_performativity.md

 People adapt not only to audiences, but to measurable audience response.

 This can shape identity gradually and often unconsciously.

 ---

+### 💸 Visibility Increasingly Mediates Survival

+Many forms of online performativity emerge not from vanity alone, but from economic precarity, visibility-dependent labour systems, and environments where attention increasingly mediates access to resources, safety, and support.

+---